IBSim/VirtualLab/docs/source/examples.rst

    Execute the *Run* file.

-In the *Aster* directory for each of the 3 simulations run you will find :file:`AsterLog`, :file:`Export` and **Code_Aster** :file:`.rmed` files as seen in the first tutorial.
+In the *Aster* directory for each of the 3 simulations, you will find: :file:`AsterLog`; :file:`Export`; and **Code_Aster** :file:`.rmed` files, as seen in the first tutorial.
 You will also find the file :file:`TimeSteps.dat` which lists the timesteps used in the simulation.

 In the *PostAster* directory you will find the output generated by :file:`DiscPost.py`.

 The image :file:`Rplot.png` shows the average temperature on different sized areas of the bottom surface over time.
 An R value of 0.5 takes the average temperatures of nodes within a half radius of the centre point on the bottom surface.
 An R value of 1 would be the entire bottom surface.
 The R values used in this plot are from the attribute *Sim.Rvalues* (R=1 is always included in this plot for comparison).

 The curves with an R value of 0.1 show the rise in average temperature with respect to time over the central most area of the disc's bottom surface.
 It can be seen that this temperature rises more rapidly for the ‘SimNoVoid’ simulation compared with the ‘SimVoid1’ and ‘SimVoid2’ simulations.
 This is due to the void creating a thermal barrier in the centre-line of the sample i.e. directly between the thermal load and the area where the average temperature is being measured.
-Differences can also be observed between the profiles for the ‘SimVoid1’ and ‘SimVoid2’ simulations where the geometries are identical due to the different spatial distribution of the thermal load.
+Differences can also be observed between the profiles for the ‘SimVoid1’ and ‘SimVoid2’ simulations despite the geometries being identical.
+This is due to the different spatial distribution of the thermal load.

 The images :file:`Capture.png` and :file:`ClipCapture.png` show the heat distribution in the sample at the time specified by the attribute *CaptureTime*.

 Task 3: Post-Processing Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now suppose that you wish to perform post-processing of the simulation results again with different *Rvalues*.
-Since the existing results are correct there’s no need to re-run the simulation.
+Now suppose that you wish to perform post-processing of the simulation results again, but this time with different *Rvalues*.
+Since the existing results are correct, there’s no need to re-run the simulation.

 This is possible by setting the ``kwarg`` *RunAster* to :code:`False` in :attr:`VirtualLab.Sim <VLSetup.Sim>`.
 These environment settings will ensure that **Code_Aster** is not called, but that other parts of :attr:`VirtualLab.Sim <VLSetup.Sim>`, such as pre/post-processing, are executed.
 Similarly, the ``kwargs`` *RunPreAster* and *RunPostAster* are available options to control whether those parts of **VirtualLab** are executed.